Are you thinking about…

 Book a 15 minute phone call with the Multiply team.
 We would love to chat with you and support you as you discern your next steps.

 Further training.
 Training is vital to a church planter’s health and success.
-We value knowledge and preparation and encourage potential church planters to seek out guidance and training from both the local church and Multiply Regional Coordinator.
+We value knowledge and preparation and encourage potential church planters engage with our Vineyard Ministry Pathway and explore training options with both your local church, and your Multiply Regional Coordinator.

 As a church planter or pastor, there will be a time when you are ready to hand over the reins to someone else.
 Like most key leadership decisions, there are different ways to achieve this, with varying degrees of success.